zopefoundation/ZODB/documentation/guide/gfdl.rst

 License in the document and put the following copyright and license notices just after the title page:

-   Copyright :math:`\copyright`  YEAR  YOUR NAME.
+   Copyright YEAR  YOUR NAME.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.1 or any later version published by the Free Software Foundation; with the Invariant Sections being LIST THEIR TITLES, with